Strift/portfolio/content/blog/obsidian-rag-api.md

 The nested array structure (`string[][]`) allows VoyageAI to understand that chunks belong to the same document, improving embedding quality.

 **Vector database**: I’m using Meilisearch because it’s the search engine I know best.
-It allows easy and fast retrieval with hybrid search (semantic + full-text) and metadata filtering.
+It allows easy and fast retrieval with hybrid search (semantic + full-text) and metadata filtering, which makes [a good fit for RAG](https://www.meilisearch.com/blog/mastering-rag).

-The `src/lib/database.ts` file mentioned above is a thin wrapper around [meilisearch JS SDK](https://github.com/meilisearch/meilisearch-js).
+The `src/lib/database.ts` file used by the code above simply is a thin wrapper around [meilisearch JS SDK](https://github.com/meilisearch/meilisearch-js) methods to index documents.

 ## The search server